JonnyBanana/PDF_Scroll_ASCII_Crasher/README.md

 </BR>

-I therefore decide not to prosewguir e more by this route, as there are too many possibilities to test, </BR>
+So I decide not to go further down this road, as there are too many possibilities to test, </BR>
 better to study Adobe's defense systems a bit more.
 As you can easily imagine Adobe uses a sandbox to open files, </BR>
 and examine them in a protected environment.
 But what else?